-In this section, we study the effects of harmonic parameter $K$, cutoff distance and model hyperparameters on model robustness.

-\paragraph{Number of Harmonics $K$} In optimizing the KAN model using Fourier series functions, the number of harmonics $K$ plays a crucial role in determining its accuracy.
-A higher $K$ allows the Fourier series to include more high-frequency components, enabling a more detailed representation of complex structures.
-However, selecting an excessively high $K$ can lead to overfitting, especially when dealing with noisy data, as the series may fit the noise too closely.
-Table \ref{tab:parameters_K} illustrates the impact of different $K$ values on the performance of the KA-GNN model.
-The results indicate that $K=2$ is the optimal choice for most benchmark datasets.

-\paragraph{Cut-off distance} The KA-GNN model integrates both chemical and non-chemical bonds in constructing the molecular graph, thereby leveraging a broader spectrum of molecular information for predicting molecular properties.
-To evaluate the impact of non-chemical bonds, we introduced a cut-off threshold to select these bonds.
-As shown in Table \ref{tab:parameters_cutoff}, when the cut-off distance is set to 0\AA, meaning the model does not include any non-chemical bonds identified by the cut-off method, its predictive performance does not show any advantage over scenarios where the cutoff is greater than 0\AA.
-This underscores the importance of non-chemical bonds in accurately representing molecular structures.
-Notably, setting the cut-off distance to 5\AA\ yields the best predictive results across all benchmark datasets.

-\paragraph{Hyperparameters} Table \ref{tab:parameters_sensitive} explores the impact of various hyper parameters, including batch size, learning rate (LR), and the number of network layers, on the performance of molecular property prediction models.
-The results indicate that choosing an appropriate batch size and a lower learning rate typically enhances model performance.
-Conversely, increasing the number of layers does not always result in performance improvements and can sometimes lead to over-fitting or diminished returns.
-These observations underscore the importance of careful hyper parameter tuning to achieve optimal model performance.
+Table \ref{tab:parameters_sensitive} presents an analysis of the sensitivity of various hyperparameters, including batch size, learning rate (LR), and network depth, on the performance of molecular property prediction models.
+The results suggest that selecting an optimal batch size and a lower learning rate tends to enhance model performance.
+However, increasing the number of layers does not consistently yield improvements and may even result in overfitting or diminishing returns.
+These findings highlight the critical role of hyperparameter tuning in achieving optimal model performance.